particle-iot/docs/src/content/tutorials/learn-more/xenon-options.md

 - [Use the Particle Xenon as a CircuitPython device](/tutorials/learn-more/xenon-circuit-python/).
 - [Use the Particle Xenon with the Zephyr Project](https://docs.zephyrproject.org/latest/boards/arm/particle_xenon/doc/index.html) (Real-time operating system with MicroPython).

-Both of these options will remove the Particle Device OS and bootloader, so the device will no longer be able to connect to the Particle Device Cloud.
+These options will remove the Particle Device OS and bootloader, so the device will no longer be able to connect to the Particle Device Cloud.